 Here is a view of the city, as seen from Blue Heights Dr, just before you reach Eady’s house, closely resembling what you’d see from the home.

 One of the film’s classic scenes is of course the face to face meeting between Al Pacino and Robert De Niro.
-The conversation took place at the excellent Kate Mantilini, an institution of Beverly Hills, which sadly closed in 2014, after the restaurant could not afford a rental increase by the building owners.
-Thankfully we have some photos from when the place was still open.
+The conversation took place at the excellent Kate Mantilini, an institution of Beverly Hills which sadly closed in 2014 after the restaurant could not afford a rental increase by the building owners.
+We managed to capture some photos from when the place was still open.

 LOCATION: 9101 Wilshire Blvd, Beverly Hills, CA 90212 (now closed)